Laoshan, Qingdao

 Laoshan District (崂山区 (嶗山區, Láoshān Qū)) is an urban district (区) of Qingdao, Shandong.
 It has an area of 858 km2 and had approximately 379,500 inhabitants as of 2010.
 It is home to Mount Lao, which gave the district its name.

 Geography

 Laoshan District is located in the south of the Shandong Peninsula, facing the Yellow Sea in the east and south.
 It covers 858 km2 with 103.7 km2 of coastline.
 The mountain ranges of Laoshan cover most of the eastern part of the district.

 The district belongs to north temperature zone, with a monsoon-influenced temperate climate.
 There is neither intense heat in summer nor severe cold in winter.
 Most of the district is highland with the average altitude of 55m and surface water of 3m.
 There is abundant high quality ground water.
 In fact, Laoshan mineral water is renowned and sold China-wide.
 Natural resources are abundant, with granite being the prevalent mineral in the area.

 Climate

 Administrative divisions

-As 2012, this district is divided to 4 subdistricts.